Add Huns & Egyptians as "standard" on all new servers

 3. Another Idea - Change Sopdu Explorers to an Infantry Unit

 I think combining this with the unique building to reduce infantry unit consumption would add some options to the way Egyptians play.
 I think it would also be good for the game to have another 1 crop scout unit.
 No one likes 2 crop scout for defensive purposes!
-Perhaps a camel unit?
-Using only 1 crop?
+Other option could be a camel unit, using only 1 crop?

 4. Militia - Overpowered Defense Unit when crop is no object / Name Change / Raiding